-Mayor Bill de Blasio announced during his first term that closing the jail complex on Rikers was official policy in New York City, with the aim of achieving this goal in 10 years.
+In 2017 New York City announced that closing the jail complex on Rikers was official policy, with the aim of achieving this goal in 10 years.
 But this is a complex undertaking.
 Because existing borough-based facilities have the capacity to house only approximately 2,300 people, there is no immediate way to close Rikers Island safely and house the population off-Island.
 Expanding the capacity in the boroughs while simultaneously implementing a series of strategies to significantly reduce the jail population to a manageable level will take time.
 Closing Rikers Island requires a transparent partnership with New Yorkers across the city and with government, including the City Council and the State.

-In June of 2017, Mayor de Blasio released the City’s “Roadmap to Closing Rikers Island” in 10 years.
+In June of 2017, the City released the “Roadmap to Closing Rikers Island” in 10 years.
 This plan focuses on three overarching initiatives:

 To ensure effective implementation of the Roadmap, the City launched a Justice Implementation Task Force chaired by Elizabeth Glazer, Director of the Mayor’s Office Criminal Justice, and Zachary Carter, Corporation Counsel of the City of New York.

 The Implementation Task Force coordinates the work of the many groups inside and outside of government — including government agencies, service providers, and community representatives — that focus on safely reducing the jail population; improving culture for both staff and incarcerated individuals; and designing smaller, safer and fairer jails.